-For residents of the U.S. interested in growing tree collards we highly recommend that you purchase cuttings or live plants from us.
+If you want to grow Purple Tree Collards, and reside in the US, we recommend that you purchase cuttings or live plants from us if you want that exact plant.
 Plants grown from cuttings will be genetically identical to their mother plant.
-The variety of purple tree collards we grow here in Berkeley is superior to any other perennial kale or collard green we have come across thus far.
-However, for international customers who can’t get live plant material shipped to them (at this time we do not ship any live plants/cuttings to foreign addresses) this may be your best bet.
-These are also recommended for plant breeders experimenting with new varieties of brassicas.
+The variety of Purple Tree Collards we grow is superior to any other perennial kale or collard green we have come across thus far.